Austin Gallagher: Scientific Impact

 Gallagher is a broadly-trained biologist focusing on studying survival in marine animals.
 He is a world authority on sharks, conducting research aimed at advancing our understanding of their behavior and physiology, and using this information to create protected areas.
-To date he has published over 100 peer-reviewed scientific articles, and he has presented his work at numerous institutions including the Massachusetts Institute of Technology and National Geographic.
-He has been credited as being one of the first scientists to demonstrate that sharks were worth more alive for tourism than dead for fishing, and has emerged at the forefront of various branches of marine science, most notably shark research.
+To date he has published over 120 peer-reviewed scientific articles, and he has presented his work at numerous institutions including National Geographic.
+He published one of the first global arguments suggesting that sharks could be worth more alive for tourism than dead for fishing, and has emerged at the forefront of various branches of marine science, most notably shark research.

-In 2015 he led the first ever multi-national expedition to study sharks in Japan, which was featured as the cover story of the February 2016 issue of Outside Magazine and covered by GoPro.
+In 2015 he led a scientific expedition to study sharks off Japan, that included Mark Healy, a professional big wave surfer sponsored by GoPro.
+This expedition was featured in the cover story of the February 2016 issue of Outside Magazine.

 In 2016, he spearheaded a shark and fishing boat tracking initiative Global Fishing Watch, in partnership with Oceana, Google, and SkyTruth.

 In 2017, he led the science on the BVI Art Reef, a collaborative project with Sir Richard Branson that sunk a derelict WWII ship for the purposes of establishing an artificial reef to restore overfished species in the British Virgin Islands.

 In 2018 he began investing heavily in The Bahamas as a research locality, with a project evaluating the benefits of large protected areas for sharks. producing the first publication on the long-term movements of sharks within a shark sanctuary, the first records of harmful metal concentrations in sharks from the region, the first application of 360-degree camera technology to marine species, and the first description of the genome of the Caribbean reef shark.
-The Bahamas work lead by Beneath the Waves has generated significant press and has been featured in Forbes, Scientific American, and on Sir Richard Branson's Virgin blog.
+The Bahamas work led by Beneath the Waves has generated significant press and has been featured in Forbes, Scientific American, and on Sir Richard Branson's Virgin blog.